c-luu/c-luu.github.io/_drafts/xen-art-of-virt.md

 E.g., the ESX server dynamically rewrites some of the hosted machine code to insert traps when monitor intervention is needed.
 Since all non-trapping privileged instructions must be caught and handled, this dynamic translation is applied to the entire guest.
 This results in high-cost, update-intensive operations such as creating a new application process.

 Xen avoids the drawbacks of full virtualization by providing a monitor that is _similar_ to the underlying hardware- paravirtualization.

+# Paravirtualization
+A drawback of this approach is requiring modifications to the to the guest OS, but not guest applications due to leaving the ABI pristine.

+Xen paravirtualization is summed into these few design principles:
+1. Users won't use Xen if ABI modification is required.
+2. Need to support complex server configs _in a single guest OS instance_ to support multi-application operating systems.
+3. Can't have high-performance and strong resource isolation on x86 unless you paravirtualize.
+4. __Completely__ hiding resource virtualization effects from the guest operating systems is risking correctness and performance.

 # VM Interface
 ## Memory Management